Whether you have a job post-graduation or not, you likely have questions about how to move forward in your career.

 Tracy McGarry, a career counselor at CCE who specializes in working with the alumni of Columbia's undergraduate schools, took time to answer some frequently asked questions by those in your shoes.
-Her thoughtful answers are littered with great resources for the Class of 2020 as you move forward in your post-Columbia lives.
+Tracy's thoughtful answers are littered with great resources for the Class of 2021 as you move forward in your post-Columbia lives.

 What does the job market look like right now for entry level jobs?
 Are employers hiring Columbia grads?

-Our Employer and Alumni Relations team have been connecting consistently with our employers to learn about their current and future hiring plans; check out our In the Know blog to read their findings.
+Our Employer and Alumni Relations team have been connecting consistently with our employers to learn about their current and future hiring plans and the news has been positive with employers sharing plans to move forward with full-time entry level hiring across a variety of fields.

-Full-time and internship roles continue to be posted in LionSHARE.
-Use the label “Columbia alumni opportunity” in your LionSHARE search to see positions posted by alumni champions seeking to hire you!
-You’ll also see in LionSHARE newly posted employer recruiting events.
 To best support your job search, we recommend that you schedule a career counseling appointment.
-We have a Class of 2020 appointment type and are here to partner with you in your search.
+We have a Class of 2021 appointment type and are here to partner with you in your search.

 How can networking with alumni support my search?
 How should I go about networking?